Pece17/SQL/README.md

 postgres=#
 ```

-Now I'm succesfully connected to **PostgreSQL**.
-The warning message
+Now I'm succesfully connected to **PostgreSQL 18.1**.
+The warning message just means that this terminal uses a different character set than my computer, which supports e.g. Finnish characters.
+This probably won't be an issue as long as I don't use special characters in the database.